hehao98/MIT6.828Labs-JOS/reports/Lab3.md

 }
 ```

-The implementation of the real system calls is fairly straighforward.
+The implementation of the real system calls is fairly straightforward.

 ```c
 switch (syscallno) {